claceio/docs/content/docs/Plugins/proxy.md

 ## Introduction

-Clace can proxy API calls to external endpoints or to backend APIs implemented in a container.
+OpenRun can proxy API calls to external endpoints or to backend APIs implemented in a container.
 The `config` API is used to configure at the route level what configuration is used for the proxy.

 ## API